savchenkoyana/Nbody/02_Reproduce_JGB/README_NBODY.md

   source start_nemo.sh
   ```

   Note that you may neeed to rebuild some binaries if you want to run simulation with large number of particles.
-For that, use custom NEMO version from https://github.com/savchenkoyana/nemo.git (branch `nbodyx`):
+For example, you can use custom NEMO version from https://github.com/savchenkoyana/nemo.git (branch `nbodyx`):

   ```bash
   cd $NEMO